abhisharudra/My-first-project-clc/README.md

 ## Note....
-Plz download clc ICON file with .py file because i use this as a icon of calculator.
-So without this code can be crused..
+Plz download clc ICON file with .py file and save in the same folder because i use this as a icon of calculator.
+So without this code can be crused  ..

 # Calculator by Abhishek Jain